 - Mini-courses – short course on how your clients start achieving results they want.

-- Co-creation products (such as fill in the blanks copy) Here you set a laid out plan/structure and all the visitor has to do is fill in the blanks to make the template laid out for them unique to them.
-It could be a graphic image and they just have to paste their quote on it.
+- Co-creation products (such as fill in the blanks copy) Here, you set a laid out plan/structure, and all the visitor has to do is fill in the blanks to make the template laid out for them unique to them.
+It could be a graphic image, and they have to paste their quote on it.

 So what is the next step?

-This may seem like an overwhelming to absorb all at once, that you may not know where to start.
+This may seem overwhelming to absorb all at once that you may not know where to start.

 My best advice is to work with your goal in mind.
 Try out one thing at a time.

-They would like someone who would help them in coming up with the Facebook plan strategy that will work for them.
-Where they can see an increase in their engagement rate.
+They would like someone who would help them develop the Facebook plan strategy that will work for them, where they can see an increase in their engagement rate.

 What if you do not know what is the pain point of your current readers?

 What’s the one thing you wish you knew before you started [what your blog about] and why?